TheGort/thegort.github.io/cv.md

 **Campus Involvement:**
 Events and Logistics Coordinator
 *University of Toronto Vietnamese Students Association*
-* Collaborated with 20 executives among 5 sub teams to facilitate and successfully organize 12 bi-weekly social, cultural, and academic events for 250+ club and community members
+* Helped facilitate and successfully organize in-person and online events for 270+ club and community members
-* Responsible for micromanaging all detailed event logistics including event itineraries, inventory lists and executive roles to plan official social gatherings that incorporate safe and inclusive practices
+* Managed detailed event logistics including event itineraries, inventory lists, and executive roles to plan official social gatherings that incorporate safe and inclusive practices
+* Collaborated with other executive members to manage and finalize year-long event programming of 12 biweekly social, cultural, and academic events

 ## Experience
 ----